Pakistan–United States military relations: Nonproliferation and security

 In the late 2000s, the United States provided nearly $100 million (USD) in material and training assistance to the Pakistani military to guard its nuclear material, warheads, and weapon-testing laboratories.
 The assistance program, maintained through the United States Department of Defense (DoD) and Pakistan's Ministry of Defence (MoD), included supplying night-vision devices, helicopters, and nuclear detection equipment.
-With the United States' assistance, Pakistan established the National Command Authority (NCA) on the line of U.S. National Nuclear Security Administration (NNSA) and used its Megaport Program at Port Qasim in Karachi to deploy the radiation monitoring and imaging equipment, monitored by a Pakistani central alarm station.
-In 2007, the United States offered the Permissive Action Link (PAL) technology for locking its nuclear devices, which Pakistan turned down— possibly because it feared the secret implanting of "dead switches".
+With the United States' assistance, Pakistan established the National Command Authority (NCA) along the lines of the U.S. National Nuclear Security Administration (NNSA) and used its Megaport Program at Port Qasim in Karachi to deploy the radiation-monitoring and imaging equipment, monitored by a Pakistani central alarm station.
+In 2007, the United States offered the Permissive Action Link (PAL) technology for locking its nuclear devices, which Pakistan turned down—possibly because it feared the secret implanting of "dead switches".

-According to the U.S. defense officials, Pakistan has developed its own technology based on the PAL technology, and the U.S. military officials have stated they believe Pakistan's nuclear arsenal to be well secured.
+According to U.S. defense officials, Pakistan has developed its own technology based on the PAL technology, and the U.S. military officials have stated they believe Pakistan's nuclear arsenal to be well secured.

-In addition, the Department of Energy's Federal Protective Forces (ProFor) has provided training to its Pakistani counterpart, the Strategic Plans Division Force (SPD Force) at its "Pakistan Centre of Excellence for Nuclear Security (PCENS)" that was also modeled on ProFor.
+In addition, the Department of Energy's Federal Protective Forces (ProFor) has provided training to its Pakistani counterpart, the Strategic Plans Division Force (SPD Force) at its "Pakistan Centre of Excellence for Nuclear Security (PCENS)" that was also modelled on ProFor.

-On December 10, 2012, the Assistant Secretary for Arms Control, Verification, and Compliance Rose Gottemoeller and Additional Secretary for United Nations and Economic Coordination Aizaz Ahmad Chaudhry co-chaired the Pakistan-U.S. Security, Strategic Stability, and Nonproliferation (SSS&NP) Working Group in Islamabad.
+On December 10, 2012, the Assistant Secretary for Arms Control, Verification, and Compliance, Rose Gottemoeller, and Additional Secretary for United Nations and Economic Coordination, Aizaz Ahmad Chaudhry, co-chaired the Pakistan-U.S. Security, Strategic Stability, and Nonproliferation (SSS&NP) Working Group in Islamabad.
 Gottemoeller traveled to Pakistan after former Indian Foreign Secretary Shyam Saran wrote in an article that Pakistan had moved its nuclear doctrine from minimum deterrence to second strike capability and expanded its arsenal to include tactical weapons that could be delivered by short-range missiles like the Hatf-IX.
 The meeting ended with an agreement on continuing dialogue on a range of issues related to the bilateral relationship, including international efforts to enhance nuclear security and peaceful applications of nuclear energy.

 U.S. lease of Pakistan military bases

-During the War on terror in Afghanistan, the Pakistani administration under then-President Pervez Musharraf, made its army airbases and Air Force bases available to the United States military, which were used mainly for logistics, intelligence gathering, and relief efforts.
+During the war on terror in Afghanistan, the Pakistani administration under then-President Pervez Musharraf made its army airbases and Air Force bases available to the United States military, which were used mainly for logistics, intelligence gathering, and relief efforts.
 In 2017, then-Prime Minister Shahid Khaqan Abbasi said that there were no longer American military bases in Pakistan.